May

 Are tickets refundable?

 Tickets are non-refundable.
-If your plans change, you may transfer your ticket free of charge by emailing events@re-connects.com at least 48 hours before the event.
+If your plans change, you may transfer your ticket to another person at no cost by emailing events@re-connects.com at least 48 hours before the event.

 Get ready for